CarlHaze/React-Node-MongoApp/README.md

 ## Client Side JavaScript
 this is for clicking on entity so that we can edit values of them from the website

+## Running multiple commands in parallel
+npm-run-all package allows us to use this command that allows use to run multiple commands in parallel at once
+    "dev":"run-p"
+    "dev":"run-p ourserver ourwebpack"
+    "ourwebpack": "webpack --watch"
+    "ourserver": "nodemon server.js",

 ## React Install info
 Installed a bunch of packages to help with conversions and utalisation of react
-    npm install react react-dom @babel/core @babel/preset-react babel-loader webpack webpack-cli webpack-node-externals npm-run-all webpack is the important part here it will bundle up the JSX convert it into regular JavaScript that web browser will understand need to create a file in the root for webpack to work and so we can tell it what to do webpack.config.js
+    npm install react react-dom @babel/core @babel/preset-react babel-loader webpack webpack-cli webpack-node-externals npm-run-all

+webpack is the important part here it will bundle up the JSX convert it into regular JavaScript that web browser will understand need to create a file in the root for webpack to work and so we can tell it what to do
+    webpack.config.js

+added script to package.json this will watch for client side changes, anytime is a change it will rebundle for us
+    "ourwebpack": "webpack --watch"

+added script so that we can run both commands for watching changes
+    "dev":"run-p ourserver ourwebpack"